AvatoLabs/tondi-script/README.md

 ## Usage

-This crate exports a `script!` macro which can be used to build structured Bitcoin scripts and compiled to the [`Script`](https://docs.rs/bitcoin/latest/bitcoin/struct.ScriptBuf.html) type from the [`bitcoin`](https://github.com/rust-bitcoin/rust-bitcoin) crate.
+This crate exports a `script!` macro which can be used to build structured Tondi scripts and compiled to the [`Script`](https://docs.rs/bitcoin/latest/bitcoin/struct.ScriptBuf.html) type from the [`bitcoin`](https://github.com/rust-bitcoin/rust-bitcoin) crate.

 **Example:**